zhangchengchuan/tp-1/docs/UserGuide.md

 Format: `deleteTask INDEX`
 - Deletes the task at the specified `INDEX`
-- The index refers to the index number shown in the displayed task list
+- The index refers to the index number shown in the displayed task list.
 - The index **must be a positive integer** 1, 2, 3, ...

 Example: `deleteTask 2`